 10 - A word to the wise: as many cafés, restaurants, and bars are cash-only establishments, it’s generally a good idea to carry money with you.

-Indeed there is a (thermal) bathing culture in Hungary, as you can read in any guide book about Budapest.
+11 - Indeed there is a thermal bathing culture in Hungary, as you can read in any guide book about Budapest.
 Ever since the Romans brought in bathing customs to the city, which was further boosted by the Ottomans in the 16th and 17th century, locals like to indulge themselves in the mineral rich hot springs gushing from the earth beneath.
 You can’t go wrong with any of the baths operating in the city.
-Tourists tend to be found in greater numbers at either of Széchenyi, Gellért, or Rudas baths, because of their impressive buildings but they're also more expensive.
-You can find more locals and lower prices in Lukács, Király, or Veli Bej baths, and for a real local experience, visit Dandár bath.
-Rudas and Király are unique in that one can still bathe under the original Ottoman dome, built centuries ago.
+Tourists tend to be found in greater numbers at Széchenyi, Gellért, and Rudas.
+One will find more locals and lower prices at Lukács, Király, or Veli Bej.
+And for a real local experience, visit Dandár baths.
+For more details, see an overview of Budapest's main thermal baths.

 12 - The nationalization of residential buildings in Hungary began during communism in 1952.
 After the fall of the system in 1989, people had the option to buy (back) their homes from the state at highly favorable prices.
 As a result, most people today own their apartments in Hungary, in fact, the proportion of privately owned apartments is above 90%.

 13 - The inside of Budapest's large pre-war buildings isn't usually quite as impressive as you might imagine.
 During communism they were haphazardly parceled up by the state in order to accommodate people who were moved in to Budapest from the countryside.
 Dysfunctional layouts bedevil residents to this day.